Why is there a need for change?

 The world is facing major threats to global peace.
-Many of the conflicts we see today are ‘old’ conflict where the causes of violence and conflict have gone unaddressed for years.
+Many of the conflicts we see today are ‘old’ conflicts where the causes of violence have gone unaddressed for years.
 New conflict lines between North and South, the West and the rest, are developing rapidly.

 Most international efforts in conflict-affected contexts are undertaken within the framework of bilateral and multilateral agencies.
 These efforts tend to face the following challenges: a focus on technical knowledge rather than contextual knowledge; a lack of recognition of the complexity and focus on linear and single dimensions; limited attention to building relations with local counter-parts; relatively short-term and unpredictable in terms of funding; and lack of flexibility and creativity due to an orientation towards quantifiable results and predefined indicators.
 The result of these challenges has been a polarized environment marked by practices perceived by host actors as disrespectful and undignified and with little actual sharing of knowledge and ideas.

 In sum, the space for collaboration has been far from conducive for promoting sustainable peace in a number of conflict-affected countries.
 As such, International engagement to promote sustainable peace and help prevent renewed violent conflict have not proved to be effective, despite several reform initiatives and good intentions.
 Most agree that changes are needed in the conditions for funding, programming and implementing peacebuilding efforts in order to promote a conducive space for collaboration on peacebuilding.
 The scope of the challenge has been known for years, however it has proved easier said than done.
 There is now a pressing need to come up with innovative ways to jointly explore, visualise and take action on future avenues for multi-stakeholder collaboration in a robust global peace infrastructure that is better fit for sustaining peace and preventing violent conflict.
 Conducive Space for Peace intends to do just that.